RedisLabs/raft/docs/Using.md

     // Assuming you loaded snapshot into your application,
     // extracted node configuration list,
     // extracted last_applied_term and last_applied_index
-    app_configure_from_snapshot(r, cfg, last_applied_term, last_applied_index);
+    // See the example implementation above for this function. app_configure_from_snapshot(r, cfg, last_applied_term, last_applied_index);

     app_load_logs_to_impl(); // Load log entries in your log implementation